gaps-closure/emu/design-notes.md

   sudo chmod 666 ${DEV_PTY}
 ```

-# From the host, you can invokve a vcmd into the CORE node, and then ssh/scp into QEMU node to run a command / add a file
+From the host, you can invoke a vcmd into the CORE node, and then ssh/scp into QEMU node to run a command / add a file.
-# WE can install the application .deb package for the scenario this way using dpkg -i (via ssh and vcmd)
+We can install the application .deb package for the scenario this way using dpkg -i (via ssh and vcmd).
-# vcmd syntax?

 ```